Skip to content

 • Attributes returns a list of schema fields which are Computed (read-only).

-• ModelObject returns a reference to a Go struct which is used as the Model for this Data Source (this can also return nil if there's no model).
+• ModelObject returns a reference to a Go struct which is used as the Model for this Data Source.

 • ResourceType returns the name of this resource within the Provider (for example azurerm_resource_group_example).